 Solution 2: Rooting Out Software Problems

-Sometimes, the unresponsive Android phone isn’t your typical stuck app.
-It’s a phone that won’t boot to the operating system or only boots till the logo appears i.e. stuck in a boot loop.
+Sometimes, a phone won’t boot to the operating system or only boots till the logo appears, i.e. stuck in a boot loop.
 This points towards software corruption.
-Corruption can happen due to incorrectly installed updates, or perhaps due to the installation of a custom ROM that was either already corrupted or didn’t work well with your hardware.
+Corruption can happen due to incorrectly installed updates or perhaps due to the installation of a custom ROM that was either already corrupted or didn’t work well with your hardware.

 You need to get your phone’s software reinstalled from a reputable service shop.
-For some phones, you can flash the correct software to build using your PC but only proceed with it if you know what you are doing.
+For some phones, you can reinstall the correct software build yourself using your PC, but only proceed with it if you know what you are doing.
+On the other hand, you also need to go through your apps to see if any of them causes your Android phone to freeze.
+If a particular app doesn’t run smoothly and causes problems, time to let it go.

 Solution 3: Check Your Phone’s Screen

-If the screen goes blank and you have an unresponsive Android phone, check your screen.
+If the screen goes blank and your phone keeps freezing, check your screen.
 Sometimes, the fault lies with your display and you need to replace it.
-Think back – was the phone fell down, exposed to moisture, or otherwise damaged?
+Think back – was the phone dropped facedown, exposed to moisture, or otherwise damaged?
 You may, fortunately, have a working phone with a non-functional screen.
-Get the screen replaced, and it becomes good as new.
+Getting the screen replaced will fix your frozen phone.

 Solution 4: Clear Storage Space

 Well, it happens.
 Your phone runs out of memory and stalls while trying to handle the apps and processes running on it.
-Go to Settings and look at storage – do you need to free space?
-Having very little storage space result in a slow phone.
+This will cause your Android phone to freeze.
+Having very little storage space results in a slow phone.
 At other times, you may end up with an unresponsive Android phone.
 Use the file manager to delete files, such as those that clog up the Downloads folder, as well as extra photos and videos from social media apps.
-You can link your phone to a PC and transfer what you don’t need to your PC hard drive.
+You can link your phone to a PC and transfer the data to your PC hard drive.

 Solution 5: Factory Reset